Vietnam War Commemoration Ceremony in Kearney March 28

 LINCOLN, NEB.

-March 28, 2018, the Lincoln Regional Office will partner with the Omaha National Cemetery, Nebraska Weatern Iowa Health Care System and the Nebraska Department of Veterans Affairs to hold a Vietnam War Commemoration Ceremony at 11 a.m. at the American Legion Ppost #52 at 1223 Central Ave., Kearney, Neb.
+March 28, 2018, the Lincoln Regional Office will partner with the Omaha National Cemetery, Nebraska Western Iowa Health Care System and the Nebraska Department of Veterans Affairs to hold a Vietnam War Commemoration Ceremony at 11 a.m. at the American Legion Post #52 at 1223 Central Ave., Kearney, Neb.

 The ceremony will honor the brave men and women who served during the Vietnam War.
-Vietnam Veterans will be onored with a special lapel pin and certificate commemorating their service.
+Vietnam Veterans will be honored with a special lapel pin and certificate commemorating their service.
 A VA benefits representative will also be available to answer questions.

 Category: